MySQL Views and Virtual Tables

 Update the View Definition with ALTER VIEW

-In this step, you will learn how to update the definition of an existing view using the ALTER VIEW statement in MySQL.
-This is useful when you need to modify the columns selected, the filtering criteria, or any other aspect of the view's underlying query.
+In this step, you will learn how to modify the definition of an existing view using the ALTER VIEW statement.
+This is useful when you need to change the columns included in the view or the filtering criteria.

 ALTER VIEW sales_employees AS